HN-Vignolles/sounds/README.md

 Tool for making small sound datasets.
-Once the recording backend starts, it can record fixed-length audio; and then update a data frame in CSV format. `sounddevice` is being used as a recording backend
+Once the recording backend starts, it can record fixed-length audio; and then update a data frame in CSV format. `ffmpeg` is being used as a recording backend

 # Install
 ```bash